-- a) Once a Minister assumes duty, he may, with the consent of the Commission, appoint on contract a VIP Driver and a Personal Assistant remunerated up to Level 9, for the duration of his term in office. - b) Persons appointed under paragraph (a) shall be remunerated from the Ministry's budget.
+- a) Once a Minister assumes duty, he may, with the consent of the Commission, appoint on contract a VIP Driver remunerated up to Band 'Q' and a Personal Assistant remunerated up to Band L, for the duration of his term in office. - b) Persons appointed under paragraph (a) shall be remunerated from the Ministry's budget.